Grand Lilies

 Attendance Requirements: The Annual Tea is a required event for all members.
 Ticktockers are required to attend monthly grade level meetings.
 Grade Level Advisors must be notified in advance if it is necessary for a Ticktocker to miss a meeting.

-League Hours: Patronesses and Ticktockers earn league hours when their work is directly related to the functioning of the Grand Lilies Chapter.
-Examples of hours include committee meetings/work, Ticktocker meetings, board meetings/work, time spent coordinating an event, telephone work, etc. Hours earned in Chapter related projects are recorded in half-hour increments.
+Leadership Hours: Patronesses and Ticktockers earn leadership hours when their work is directly related to their role within the Grand Lilies Chapter.
+Examples of hours include committee meetings/work, board meetings/work, time spent coordinating an event, telephone work, etc. Hours earned in Chapter related projects are recorded in half-hour increments.

 Philanthropy hours: Hour for hour credit is given for service in NCL Grand Lilies philanthropic projects.

-*ALL PATRONESSES ARE EXPECTED TO SERVE IN AT LEAST ONE BOARD, WEBMASTER OR GLA (GRADE LEVEL ADVISOR) ROLE DURING THEIR 6-YEAR NCL TENURE.
+*ALL PATRONESSES ARE EXPECTED TO SERVE IN AT LEAST ONE BOARD, WEBMASTER OR GLA (GRADE LEVEL ADVISOR) ROLE, OR COMMITTEE CHAIR DURING THEIR 6-YEAR NCL TENURE.

 Mothers and their daughters (grades 7-12) participate in a program that embraces: